-LEXINGTON, Ky., July 7, 2015 /PRNewswire/ -- A&W Restaurants, Inc., America's oldest franchise restaurant brand, announced that for the third consecutive year, participating A&W restaurants in the United States will celebrate National Root Beer Float Day on August 6th by giving away FREE Root Beer Floats and supporting Wounded Warrior Project® (WWP).
+LEXINGTON, Ky., July 1, 2014 /PRNewswire/ -- A&W Restaurants, Inc., America's oldest franchise restaurant brand, announced that for the second consecutive year, participating A&W restaurants in the United States will celebrate National Root Beer Float Day on Wednesday, August 6, by giving away Root Beer Floats and supporting Wounded Warrior Project® (WWP).
 Patrons will be encouraged to make a donation to WWP, which supports a full range of programs and services for this generation of injured veterans and their families.
-During the 2014 celebration of National Root Beer Float Day, A&W Restaurants donated more than $200,000 to WWP and hopes to increase the level of giving this year and in years to come.
+During the 2013 celebration of National Root Beer Float Day, A&W Restaurants donated more than $100,000 to WWP and hopes to increase this level of giving this year and in years to come.

-Kevin Bazner, CEO of A&W Restaurants, noted, "Our founder, Roy Allen, began making Root Beer to welcome home returning soldiers from World War One.
-A&W's commitment to our returning servicemen and women remains high.
-We are proud to have donated $300,000 to Wounded Warrior Project over the past two years and I look forward to presenting an even larger donation this year.
-It's rewarding to support our Veterans and a fun way to celebrate the tastiest and most refreshing day of the summer."
+Kevin Bazner, CEO of A&W Restaurants, noted, "Our founder, Roy Allen, began making root beer to welcome home returning soldiers from World War One.
+Our commitment to our returning servicemen and women remains high, and I look forward to presenting an even larger donation this year to the Wounded Warrior Project after celebrating the tastiest and most refreshing day of the summer."

 Anyone visiting a participating A&W restaurant between 2:00 p.m. and closing time will receive one small Root Beer Float free of charge upon request.
 In return, guests will be encouraged to make a donation to WWP.
 Donors will be able to give directly at participating restaurants or online at www.rootbeerfloatday.com.